davidjcox/DITightCoupling/README.md

-# DI Tight Coupling example
+# Dependency Injection Tight Coupling example
 Recreation of tightly-coupled code example from Dependency Injection Principles, Practices, and Patterns book.
 For learning.